Who is Sofie?

 Hi!
 I am Sofie

-30 something (although already pretty close to 40) with a passion for traveling, writing and psychology.
+Just passed ‘hurdle 40’ (but way younger in my head!), with a passion for traveling, writing and psychology.
 I’m curious about lots of things, I love playing games, hate cooking and never drink coffee (yikes!).
 I can’t pass a bookshop without entering, love talking for hours about anything (except bookkeeping and car brands) and I always have a million ideas, although most never reach the implementation phase.

 In the summer of 2015 one idea got stuck in my head and I actually implemented it.
 Yes!
 I took a sabbatical (you could see it as burnout prevention) and I started traveling with a single ticket to Africa and no further plans.
 Right, a perfectionist who doesn’t enjoy planning so much… they excist!